Competitive Information Disclosure with Heterogeneous Consumer Search: Preliminary Analysis

-For signals below $\underline{r}$, the market is essentially frictionless as all consumers continue searching.
-Above $\underline{r}$, firms gain local monopoly power, since a positive fraction $1-H(c_G(x))$ of consumers stops immediately.
-This fraction increases in $x$, eventually retaining all consumers to stop at $x=\max(\supp(G))$.\footnote{To be precise, $c=0$ consumers continue their search but are of measure zero.}
+For signals below $\underline{r}$, the market is essentially frictionless, as all consumers visit all firms.
+For signals above $\underline{r}$, firms acquire local monopoly power, since a positive fraction $1-H(c_G(x))$ of consumers stop immediately.
+This stopping fraction increases in $x$, eventually reaching one as $x$ approaches $\max(\supp(G))$.\footnote{To be precise, $c=0$ consumers continue their search but are of measure zero.}